 - Christmas-colored sprinkles

-Make one bag of popcorn according to directions.
-Once popped, place popcorn in a large bowl.
-Melt candy melts in 30 second intervals, stirring until completely melted.
-Then, mix melted vanilla candy with popcorn carefully while using a spatula.
+Make one bag of popcorn according to the directions on the package.
+Once popped, place the popcorn in a large bowl.
+Melt the candy melts in 30-second intervals, stirring until completely melted.
+Then, mix the melted vanilla candy with the popped popcorn carefully while using a spatula.
 Once covered, mix in the pretzels, M&M's and sprinkles.
-Place parchment paper on a large cookie sheet, lay mixed popcorn flat on parchment paper and allow to harden about 30 minutes at room temperature or place in refrigerator.
+Place parchment paper on a large cookie sheet.
+Then lay the mixed popcorn flat on the parchment paper and allow it to harden about 30 minutes at room temperature or place in the refrigerator.

 - 1 package Oreo cookies